itsaashuu/Python-Scripts/README.md

 # Python-Scripts
 Python scripts to crawl the web and get your stuff done

+#Cricscore
+Get live cricket scores on your terminal

 # Wallpaper Download
 Download HD wallpapers from web just by typing the name of celeb.